 Beyond Science, There is Wisdom

 Science is really good at taking things apart and seeing how they work.
 Science gives us some hints into why “folk medicine” has worked (or even not worked!) in the past.
 Beyond science, there is wisdom.
 Wisdom is knowing that just because science says we CAN do something, it doesn’t mean it is necessarily a good IDEA to do it.
-Wisdom is knowing that just because there are certain properties of a raw ingredient, it does not make those properties accessible to us (as humans) simply because they exist.
+Wisdom is knowing that just because there are certain properties of a raw ingredient, does not make those properties accessible to us (as humans) simply because they exist.